Down by the Riverside: Soundtrack appearances

-It was played in Ted Lasso episode "208 ('Man City')" as Isaac MacAdoo gives a haircut to Sam Obisanya with the team in the AFC Richmond locker room.
+It was played in Ted Lasso episode "Man City" as Isaac MacAdoo gives a haircut to Sam Obisanya with the team in the AFC Richmond locker room.

 It was used during the credits of the final episode of Turning Point: The Vietnam War by Luminant Media and distributed by Netflix, though it does not seem to be in the official soundtrack.

+It was also used in an episode of Law & Order season 22.

 Parodies and alternative lyrics

 The song was the basis of an Allan Sherman parody called "Don't Buy the Liverwurst".
 The tune of "Down by the Riverside" was also used in a McDonald's's 1960s jingle, "McDonald's Is My Kind of Place".
 In episode 72 of the animated television series Animaniacs, this song was parodied as "U.N.
 Me" about the United Nations Headquarters and was later released on their 2nd album, Yakko's World.

 In the UK, "Down by the Riverside" was parodied for use by a radio commercial on some local radio stations (namely Mix 107) about eco-friendly travel choices (i.e. leaving the car for one day a week).

 JibJab also used the melody in a song about the year 2012 in review (called "2012: The End Is Here!").

 An episode of Liv & Maddie had Liv singing a song about her musical group with senior citizens, "The Golden Chords, " at a retirement home, to the tune of this song.